awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    ```
    NAME      READY   STATUS              RESTARTS   AGE
-   fsx-app   0/1     Running             0          8s
+   fsx-app   1/1     Running             0          8s
    ```

  **Access Amazon S3 files from the Amazon FSx for Lustre file system**

 If you only want to import data and read it without any modification and creation, then you don't need a value for `s3ExportPath` in your `storageclass.yaml` file\.
-Verify that data was written to the Amazon FSx for Lustre file system by the sample app with the following command\.
+Verify that data was written to the Amazon FSx for Lustre file system by the sample app\.

 ```
 kubectl exec -it fsx-app ls /data
 ```

 Expected output\.
-The sample app wrote the `out.txt` file to the file system\.

 ```
 export  out.txt
 ```

+The sample app wrote the `out.txt` file to the file system\.

 **Archive files to the `s3ExportPath`**